Shafiq-Kyazze/CACI-Project/README.md

-## **CACI Rest API project**
+# **CACI Rest API project**

-A Rest API which fetches profiles from a database and in addition to deleting a profile record.
+- [ ] A Rest API which fetches profiles from a database and in addition to deleting a profile record.
+- [ ] The Restful API can be found in the api folder.
+- [ ] The data folder contians a simple data pipeline and dat folder depicting data being uploaded to the database after the api created the Data model

-**How the API runs**
+#### **How the API runs**

-The API can be run using your local IDE  through the run.py file or can be deployed on your chosen server
+- [ ] The API can be run using your local IDE such as pycharm.
+- [ ] The API contains a run.py file in the api folder which has to be executed to deploy the API on your local server(computer)

-**Endpoints**
+#### **Endpoints**

 The API uses the following methods and url endpoints to fetch or delete data